ildar-shaimordanov/my-scripts/shell/virtualbox/README.md

     vboxmanage discardstate $VM

+## Execute a command

+Run a command on a guest VM invoking it from a host machine.

+Not implemented yet.

 ## Connect to VM via SSH

-It is assumed the command should be executed similar to `kubectl exec`.
-However, it's still experimental and there is no guarantee it is going to be left in the future.
+It's assumed a command to be executed similar to `kubectl exec`.
+It's still experimental and there is no guarantee it is going to be left in the future.

 ## Show VM network interfaces